edabrowska/el_passion_psd/README.md

 ### Why you should use services ?

-Service it's a function what fetch (with `ajaxer` or `apiAjaxer` function) and dispatch action with received data.
+Service is a function that fetches (with `ajaxer` or `apiAjaxer` function) and dispatches action when received data.
 Finally you will have:
 - nice project structure without any chaos
-- one fetch do one action
+- one fetch does one action
-- one action do one reducer
+- one action does one reducer
 - one import in component

 ### How to create a service?